Leonia, New Jersey: History

-The original inhabitants of Leonia were the Hackensack tribe (Ashkineshacky) of Native Americans.
+Leonia's original inhabitants were the Hackensack tribe (Ashkineshacky) of Native Americans.
 The population was about 1,000 before the Europeans settled in the area.
 At the time of the American Revolutionary War, Leonia was known as part of the English Neighborhood, a name that survives in neighboring Englewood.
-It was settled in 1668 mainly by Dutch and English farmers, making it one of the oldest communities in the state and county.
+It was settled in 1668 mainly by Dutch and English farmers, making it one of the oldest communities in the state.
 A third of the population was African slaves.
-It was located on the western slope of the Palisades, and started as a quiet farming community.
-Leonia's proximity to New York City and its major universities, theaters and performing venues contributed to Leonia's place in the world of art and academics, with many artists and leading thinkers finding a home there in the twentieth century.
+It was on the western slope of the Palisades, and started as a quiet farming community.
+Leonia's proximity to New York City and its major universities, theaters, and performing venues contributed to its place in the world of art and academics, with many artists and leading thinkers living there in the 20th century.

-The local economy that had been focused on agriculture underwent economic and cultural growth during the late nineteenth century, marked by the introduction of train service and was originally called West Fort Lee.
-J. Vreeland Moore and other town leaders chose the name "Leonia" in 1865 in honor of American Revolutionary War General Charles Lee, for whom Fort Lee was named.
+The local economy that had focused on agriculture underwent economic and cultural growth during the late 19th century, marked by the introduction of train service.
+Leonia was originally called West Fort Lee.
+In 1865, J. Vreeland Moore and other town leaders chose the name "Leonia" in honor of American Revolutionary War General Charles Lee, for whom Fort Lee is named.

-After traveling through Leonia upon arriving in New Jersey by ferry at Edgewater in 1899, advertising executive Artemus Ward purchased a large piece of land and established the Leonia Heights Land Company to develop and market housing in the community.
-His advertising attracted many academics and artists who were drawn to Leonia's small size, culture, and location, earning the town's nickname of the "Athens of New Jersey".
+In 1899, after traveling through Leonia upon arriving in New Jersey by ferry at Edgewater, advertising executive Artemus Ward purchased a large piece of land and established the Leonia Heights Land Company to develop and market housing in the community.
+His advertising attracted many academics and artists who were drawn to Leonia's small size, culture, and location, leading to the town's nickname, the "Athens of New Jersey".

-In 1915, the Leonia School of Illustration was established by Harvey Dunn, fostering the artists' colony that subsequently emerged over the next decade.
-By the 1930s, it had the highest number of residents, per capita, in Who's Who in America and 80% of its residents were college graduates.
-Transportation through the borough was enhanced with access to ferries and trolley systems and Leonia became a refuge for many of America's most creative thinkers which included five Nobel Prize winners.
+In 1915, Harvey Dunn established the Leonia School of Illustration, fostering the artists' colony that emerged over the next decade.
+By the 1930s, it had the highest number of residents per capita in Who's Who in America, and 80% of its residents were college graduates.
+Transportation through the borough was enhanced by access to ferries and trolley systems, and Leonia became a refuge for many of America's most creative thinkers, including five Nobel Prize winners.

-For 200 years, one of the two major avenues that run north-to-south through Leonia, Grand Avenue (the other one is Broad Avenue) was called the English Neighborhood Road.
-In colonial times, this road served as the main inland route between Paulus Hook, Bergen, and the English Neighborhood.
+For 200 years, one of Leonia's two major north-south avenues, Grand Avenue (the other is Broad Avenue), was called the English Neighborhood Road.
+In colonial times, it served as the main inland route between Paulus Hook, Bergen, and the English Neighborhood.
 Leonia was a crossroads of the American Revolution and a training ground for American Civil War soldiers.

-Historic places in the town include the Civil War Drill Hall and Armory and the Cole-Allaire House, constructed around 1765, making it the oldest dwelling in the borough, and placed on the National Register of Historic Places in 1976.
+Historic places in Leonia include the Civil War Drill Hall and Armory and the Cole-Allaire House, constructed around 1765, making it the borough's oldest dwelling, which was placed on the National Register of Historic Places in 1976.
 The Vreeland House, constructed in 1786 by Dirck Vreeland and expanded in 1815, was added to the National Register of Historic Places in 1978.

 Leonia celebrates "Leonia Day" annually on the third Sunday in May.